rust-lang/blog.rust-lang.org/posts/inside-rust/2021-03-05-async-vision-doc.md

 Building a truly great experience for Async Rust takes more than just `async fn`.
 We need to think about the end-to-end experience, from first learning Async Rust, to building an application, to deployment and maintenance.

 The challenge for us is to drive that holistic product experience while retaining the loosely coupled, exploration-oriented ecosystem we have built.
 Async Rust was intentionally designed not to have a "one size fits all" mindset, and we don't want to change that.

-However, we _do_ need a forum where we can coordinate on the overall experience we are shooting for.
-This is where the [vision doc][vd] comes in.
+Still, we need a forum where we can coordinate on the overall experience we are all shooting for.
+That is what the document is for!

 ### To know where you're going, you have to know where you are

-Our first goal for the [vision document][vd] is to describe what it's like to use Async Rust today.
-We've created a [cast of characters][cc] that represent the different backgrounds and experiences that people bring to bear when learning and using Async Rust:
+Our first goal for the [vision document][vd] is to write stories that describe what it's like to use Async Rust today.
+We're working on a [cast of characters][cc] who will populate these stories.
+These characters represent key points in the full space of users that we are targeting, though of course they can't cover it in its entirety.

-* **Alan**, the full-stack developer working across many companies,
-* **Grace**, the principal engineer hacking on a data storage service,
-* **Niklaus**, the developer building generic Rust libraries and frameworks;
-* **Barbara**, the embedded developer doing networking.

 Each character has a biography with more details.
-For example, let me tell you a bit more about Grace:
+For example, let me introduce you to one such character, Grace:

 > Grace is a principal engineer who has been building high-performance networking systems in Java and C++ for a number of years.
 She currently works on a distributed data storage service that is used in a lot of the world's largest web properties.
 This service is implemented in Java, with certain key components written in C++.
 Grace is currently working on introducing Rust into the system.